AdamBoley/Project-Beergate/README.md

 - capitalise the type and colour field somewhere so that the filtering views do not miss any reviews.
 Can filter() use a list?

 - look into displaying the total number of comments on the search_results and user_reviews pages using a similar thing to BeerReviewSingle
-- display review meta-data inline on larger screens
-- base.html meta tags

 - update image field label in add_review and update_review to explictly make it optional
 - Remove Hops field from Review - this is not always available on bottled beers and certainly not for draught beers
-- Add a request to users to upvote or downvote reviews - "this helps push good reviews up the rankings"

 - After submitting a User Review Form, add a link to submit a new review to the success text box